dividuum/fdb-nbd/README.md

 **Do not use this in production**, unless you like data loss, kernel crashes and you don't mind if your house burns down.

+If you're interested in a more serious implementation, have a look at https://github.com/spullara/nbd.

 ## Installation

  * Install [FoundationDB](https://apple.github.io/foundationdb/local-dev.html).